andrescolodrero/k8s-on-hyperv/README.md

 sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config

 sudo chown $(id -u):$(id -g) $HOME/.kube/config

 Apply the flannel CNI plugin as a network overlay.
+An overlay network abstracts a physical (underlay) network to create a virtual network.
+It provides simpler interface by hiding complexities of the underlay.
 In the Controller server terminal, run the following command to apply flannel:

 kubectl apply -f https://docs.projectcalico.org/v3.14/manifests/calico.yaml